-Every week at OpticalExpress we perform more private lens surgery procedures than all other provider in the UK and Ireland.
+Every week at OpticalExpress we perform more private lens surgery procedures in the UK & Ireland than other providers combined.

 Welcome

 At Optical Express we are focused on delivering exceptional patient care, outstanding clinical outcomes and continued investment in our people and technology.